Upper Canada Rebellion: Counter-rebellion planning

-Bond Head did not believe the reports that stated the severity of resources and discontent gathered by the rebels.
-In November 1837, James Fitzgibbon was concerned about soldiers leaving Upper Canada going to quell the Lower Canada Rebellion and urged Bond Head to keep some troops for protection, which was refused.
-Fitzgibbon's call to arm a militia was also denied and he refused an armed guard at the Government's House and City Hall.
-After the Battle of Saint-Denis Fitzgibbon prepared a list of men that he could contact personally if a rebellion began in Toronto.
-The mayor of Toronto refused to ring the City Hall bell if a rebellion began because he felt Fitzgibbon was causing unnecessary concern over a possible revolt.
+Head did not believe the reports that stated the severity of resources and discontent gathered by the rebels.
+In November 1837, James FitzGibbon was concerned about soldiers leaving Upper Canada going to quell the Lower Canada Rebellion, and he urged Head to keep some troops for protection, which was refused.
+FitzGibbon's call to arm a militia was also denied, and Head refused an armed guard at the Government House and City Hall.
+After the Battle of Saint-Denis on November 23, FitzGibbon prepared a list of men that he could contact personally if a rebellion began in Toronto.
+The mayor of Toronto refused to ring the City Hall bell if a rebellion began because he felt FitzGibbon was causing unnecessary concern over a possible revolt.

 A Tory supporter obtained a copy of Mackenzie's declaration and showed it to authorities in Toronto.
-Government officials met at the Lieutenant Governor's residence on December 2 to discuss how to stop rumours of a rebellion.
-Fitzgibbon warned the men of rebels forging pikes north of the city and he was appointed adjutant general of the militia.
+Government officials met at the Government House on December 2 to discuss how to stop rumours of a rebellion.
+FitzGibbon warned the men of rebels forging pikes north of the city, and he was appointed adjutant general of the militia.